WordPress is the world’s most popular web content management system (CMS) and millions of businesses use it to power their websites.

 If the delivery has been successful, you’ll receive a confirmation message to state that the batch has been delivered.
 Within the message you’ll see a link to the ‘Translation jobs‘ tab from where you can check all the jobs which have been sent for translation.

-Finally, by clicking on the ‘Batch Name’ link just below the date stamp as show below you’re redirected to TranslateMedia’s STREAM translation management portal where you can check on the receive a quote and submit the project for translation.
+Finally, by clicking on the ‘Batch Name’ link just below the date stamp as shown below you’re redirected to TranslateMedia’s STREAM translation management portal where you can receive a quote, submit the project for translation and check the progress of your live translation jobs.

 Receiving a quote and estimated turnaround time